-The Group is in the business of providing watercress, baby leaf salads, herbs and other packaged fresh produce.
-Revenue from contracts with customers is recognised when control of the goods or services are transferred to the customer at an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods and services.
-The company has concluded that it is the principal in its revenue arrangements as it typically controls the goods or services before transferring them to the customer.
+The Group is in the business of growing, procurement, packing and marketing of fresh produce including watercress, baby leaf salads, herbs and other packaged fresh produce.
+Revenue from contracts with customers are recognised when control of the goods or services are transferred to the customer at an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods and services.
+The Group has concluded that it is the principal in its revenue arrangements as it typically controls the goods or services before transferring them to the customer.